Sociodigital transformation of work and organisation

 Key questions:

-In 2018, the “Industrial and labour research” (Forschungsgebiet Industrie- und Arbeitsforschung, FIA) research area in the former Department of Economics and Social Sciences at TU Dortmund University (under the direction of Prof. Hartmut Hirsch-Kreinsen) was assigned to the Social Research Center (Sozialforschungsstelle, sfs).
-The research area investigates the prospects of new industrial work in the context of digitalisation and Industry 4.0 (www.einfacharbeit.de).
-In various projects, we are investigating, among other things, the introduction of cyber-physical systems (CPS) in small and medium-sized enterprises, the use of digital assistance systems, and “hybrid” forms of human-technology interaction in production and logistics.
-One focus is on the definition and future of low-skilled work (www.einfacharbeit.de).
-In our studies, we identify, among other things, path dependencies in the implementation of new technologies, and different development scenarios for the future of work.
-In addition to the scientific interest in knowledge, one of the main goals of our work is to contribute to the objectification of the public and scientific discourse on the topic of automation, Industry 4.0 and its social challenges.
+In 2018, the “Industrial and labour research” (Forschungsgebiet Industrie- und Arbeitsforschung, FIA) research area in the former Department of Economics and Social Sciences at TU Dortmund University was assigned to the Social Research Center (Sozialforschungsstelle, sfs).
+The research area investigates the prospects of new industrial work in the context of digitalisation and Industry 4.0.
+Another topic is slow skilled labour, which is examined in terms of its structures and dynamics of change (www.einfacharbeit.de).
+In various projects, we are investigating, among other things, the digital transformation in small and medium-sized enterprises and “hybrid” forms of human-technology interaction in production and logistics.
+In our studies we identify, path dependencies in the implementation of new technologies, and different development scenarios for the future of work.
+In addition to the scientific interest in knowledge, one of the main goals of our work is to contribute to the objectification of the public and scientific discourse on the topic of digital transformation and its social challenges.

 Key questions: